General thoughts

 Put the Security in SRE: Proactive Defense

-Some would argue that defense needs to be proactive to face the ever-increasing and never entirely predictable security environment.
+Some would argue that defense must be proactive to face the ever-increasing and unpredictable security environment.
 To that end, they put security in SRE (Site Reliability Engineering) and rely on its core principles.

 The modern software industry is increasingly distributed, rapidly iterative, and predominantly stateless.
-Development and Operations have to deal with increasingly rapid paces.
-To deal with these issues, developers and operations teams came up with a way to increase the reliability and delivery speed of the software: SRE in operations, and DevOps in development.
+Development and Operations have to deal with these issues at an increasingly rapid pace.
+To address these issues, developers and operations teams devised ways to increase the software's reliability and delivery speed: SRE in operations and DevOps in development.

-We can also assess reliability in security, which remains predominantly preventative, focused, and dependent on the state in time.
+We can also assess reliability in security, which remains predominantly preventative, focused, and dependent on the state at a given moment.

-We’re focusing on SRE and what motivated its creation at Google in 2003.
-Also, whether or not this applies to cybersecurity.
-The goal is to have a different perspective about how we conceive security.
+We're focusing on SRE and what motivated its creation at Google in 2003, as well as whether or not this applies to cybersecurity.
+The goal is to have a different perspective on how we conceive security.

 To keep up with us, look at what we're going to learn down there: